HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 This is one of the contributing factors to the slow website loading as often JavaScript (or at least not all the JavaScript) is needed for the initial render.

 However, loading the JavaScript asynchronously or deferring it helps in some ways to improve this experience.
-The `defer` attribute loads the scripts in the specified order, whereas the `async` attribute loads scripts asynchronously.
+The `async` and `defer` attribute load the scripts asynchronously.
+The scripts with `async` attribute are executed irrespective of the order in which they are defined, however, `defer` executes the scripts only after the document is completely parsed and ensures their execution will take place in the specified order.
 We will see the statistics for how many pages actually specify these attributes for the JavaScript requested in the browser.

 <figure markdown>
 <table>